 Additional actions by Congress would be needed to create a system that could be characterized as integrated or comprehensive.
 Recent reports from the Pew Oceans Commission and the U.S. Commission on Ocean Policy endorsed the MPA concept.
 Some issues that would likely be raised in any congressional discussions include whether new legislation is desired or needed; what the basic characteristics of units in any MPA system should be; how MPAs might be used to resolve use conflicts; and whether adequate funding would be authorized and appropriated to both enforce the protected status and monitor and evaluate the ecological and social impacts of MPAs.
 Earlier Congresses examined the concepts behind MPAs and experiences with protected areas as they considered appropriations and proposals to reauthorize coastal and marine resource protection laws.
-However, Congress has not authorized new MPA-related activities, although it addressed fishing access when it reauthorized the Magnuson-Stevens Fishery Conservation and Management Act near the end of the 109th Congress.
-The 110th Congress is likely to continue considering these topics.
-This report will be updated as events warrant.
+The 110th Congress has considered some MPA-related activities such as coral reef conservation and the boundaries and protection of two National Marine Sanctuaries, but congressional actions have not been extensive in this area.